Crec0/carpet-rules-database/README.md

 - Fork/Clone the repo
 - Change your directory to the local copy

+#### Working on HTML, CSS, JS

 - Run `npm install yarn` if you dont have yarn already
-- Run `yarn install`
+- Run `yarn install` to install js packages and tailwindcss
 - Run `yarn serve` to start python http local server on port 8000
 - Run `yarn start` to start tailwind with watch flag if you are working on css related things
 - Add your modifications to the repo
 - Run `yarn build` to build the css

+#### Working on generator

+- Run `npm install yarn` if you dont have yarn already
+- Run `pip install -r requirements.txt` to install httpx
+- Run `yarn serve` to start python http local server on port 8000
+- Follow the instructions in generator/main.py to do local testing
+- Add your modifications to the repo

-- Push the changes and create a pull request
+Once you are finished, push the changes and make a PR

 ### Contact